xhabararb/epidotplot/README.md

 It accepts FASTA/MultiFASTA sequences (with optional reverse-complement transformation), integrates bedMethyl/BedGraph methylation tracks, and produces plots that highlight sequence similarity, structural features, and methylation patterns.
 It also allows restricting the visualization to selected regions of sequences.

 # Platform support
-_Epidotplot_ is developed and tested on Linux systems.
-While the codebase is portable Rust, behavior on other operating systems may differ.
+_Epidotplot_ is developed and tested on Linux systems; behavior on other operating systems may differ.

 # Installation
 ```